nikuehn/GM_Spatial_Correlation/sim_spatcorr.md

 ## Estimation with Stan on $\delta WS$ -- no spatial correlation

-Estimate spatial correlation parameters (different lenght scales for each even), but no spatial correlation of length scales.
+Estimate spatial correlation parameters (different length scales for each even), but no spatial correlation of length scales.

 ```r